tjallo/DiscordPyBot/README.md

 Use the provided ```installPip.bat ``` (located in installation files folder) script to install all the PIP libraries for you.

 ###  Installation and Configuration

+Make sure that you have 'deeppyer' in your /bin/ folder to so you can run it from the command line (not in /home/.local/bin)

 Install all required pip files by running ```installPip.bat ``` which is located in the installation files folder.